jentery/506/index.md

 * WOVEN: writing (including reading), oral (what's said and heard), visual (colour, layout, and images, for instance), electronic (how the work transmits media, and whether it's electronic), and nonverbal (gesture, audio, and movement, for instance).
 Thanks to [Georgia Tech's Writing and Communication Program](https://wcprogram.lmc.gatech.edu/posters/woven) for this approach and the acronym, WOVEN.
 * Agency: are you moving / engaging with or against the work?
 Maybe somewhere in between?
 What's the flow?
 Are you in, or do you want to be in, control?

-Modes and senses prompt considerations of *attention and how we attend*.
+"Modes" and senses prompt considerations of *attention and how we attend*.

 ---

 ### Mood

-As part of "apprehension" in [the 20 m's](#the-20-ms), you might want to consider the mood.
+As part of "apprehension" in [the 20 m's](#the-20-ms), you may want to consider the mood.
 The mood is about being in the world and engaging fiction.
 What's the work's vibe or feel?
 Here are some ways to think about mood:

 * Describe the work as an encounter.
 What or whom are you encountering?
 Does it feel close or distant?
 * Describe the work as an atmosphere.
 What's the "weather" of the work?
 * Describe the work's tone.
 Is it serious?
 Playful?
 Vauge?
 Direct?
 * Describe the work as a feeling.
 Any goosebumps?
 What emotions or experiences do you associate with it?

-Mood prompts considerations of *distance, immediacy, or familiarity.*
+"Mood" prompts considerations of *distance, immediacy, or familiarity.*

 ---

 ### Modules

-As part of "comprehension" in [the 20 m's](#the-20-ms), you might want to consider modules, which draw attention the work's composition and arrangement.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider modules, which draw attention the work's composition and arrangement.
 Here are some ways to think about modules:

 * Is the work available as a collection of component parts or files?
 If so, describe them.
 (Consider a website, for instance.
 It may have HTML, CSS, and media files.)
 * Describe the components of the work's composition, even if they are not available as a collection of parts or files.
 (Consider radio drama or podcasts, for instance.
 Their components may include dialogue (DX), sound effects (SFX), background sound (BG), and music (MX).
 Or, consider comics.
 Their components may include panels, gutters, tiers, and speech bubbles.)

-Modules prompt considerations of the *relationships between parts and whole*.
+"Modules" prompt considerations of the *relationships between parts and whole*.

 ---

 ### Measure

-As part of "comprehension" in [the 20 m's](#the-20-ms), you might want to consider measurements.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider measurements.
 To measure is to assess and/or quantify media, fiction, and engagements with them.
 Here are some ways to think about measurements:

 * Length: the work as pages, words, or minutes, e.g.
 * Progress: the work as levels or the distance to the end, e.g.